Jaihind 2: Release

+Home media

 The satellite rights of the Tamil and Kannada version were sold to Zee Tamil and Colors Kannada.

 Tax Exemption Issue

 The Tamil version did not get tax exemption, due to the claim that "Jai Hind" is not a Tamil word.
 Despite arguing to the committee members, Arjun Sarja was unsuccessful in the attempt.

 Critical reception

 Jaihind 2 received mixed reviews from critics.

+Jaihind 2

 Tamil version

 The Hindu stated "Arjunin Jai Hind 2 is the kind of film about which you shrug and say, “Well, if you liked Jai Hind…”.
 If you have to watch a film about a one-man army, you could do worse than watch one with Arjun in it.
 He totally pulls it off".
 The Times of India gave 2.5 stars out of 5 and wrote, "For most parts, Arjunin Jai Hind 2 plays like a collage of various Arjun films...What's interesting, however, is that instead of telling his story as a straightforward narrative, Arjun presents it as events from the lives of different individuals who come into Abhimanyu's life...The problem with the film is that it tells a predictable story and in a rather longwinded manner".

 The New Indian Express wrote, "The film conveys a relevant message, but one that could have been better executed.
 The saving grace is Arjun who has penned the plot and screenplay, directed and produced the film.
 The actor tackles his role with cool intensity.
 His physique well toned, the action king is a delight to watch in the fights-stunt scenes as he packs a powerful punch at his tormentors.
 If only his screenplay had matched the lofty message".
 Rediff gave 2 stars out of 5 and wrote, "Unfortunately, Arjun fails as a director.
 Despite the good storyline, he struggles to keep the audience involved.
 The real issue seems lost in all the unnecessary twists and drama surrounding the characters.
 Patriotic action dramas have been his forte, but Jai Hind 2 neither creates empathy for the characters and their situation, nor has entertainment value".